dileepajayakody/foaf-disambiguation/README.md

 1. Processing co-referencing URI references in the Entities to detect connected-ness<br/>
 2. Processing foaf:name comparison with fise:selected-text

-The main objective of processing co-referencing URIs is to increase the confidence of the most 'connected' entity from the suggested entities.
+The main objective is to identify correlated URIs between entities and increase the confidence of the most 'connected' entity from the suggested entities.
-All URI/Reference type fields of the entities are extracted and processed to find co-references with other entities suggested.
-The most connected entity will have the most number of URI matches, and the disambiguated-confidence will be increased accordingly.
+All URI/Reference type fields of the entities are extracted and processed to find correlations with other entities suggested.
+The most connected entity will have the most number of URI correlations, and the disambiguated-confidence will be increased accordingly.

 The second technique used is literal matching of foaf:name field of the entity with the fise:selected-texts in the content.
 With an exact match, the disambiguated-confidence will be increased.
 Finally the cumulative disambiguated-confidence is calculated and adjusted.